c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_tumourpair.rst

-.. _docs_gp_tumourpair:
+.. _docs_gp_tumorpair:

 .. spelling::

-      samplespell
+      ploidy
+      sv
+      fastpass
+      vcf
+      VCF
+      CNV
+      Koboldt
+      Preprocess

-Tumour Pair Sequencing Pipeline
+Tumor Pair Sequencing Pipeline
 ================================

 Human genome comprises of a set of chromosome pairs.
 One chromosome in each pair, called homolog, is derived from each parent.
 It is typically referred to as diploid whereas the set of chromosomes from a single parent is called haploid genome.
 For a given gene on a given chromosome, there is a comparable, if not identical, gene on the other chromosome in the pair, known as an allele.
 Cancer cells result from large structural alterations in their chromosomes that change the number of copies of affected genes on those chromosomes.
 In cancer cells, instead of having a homologous pair of alleles for a given gene, there may be deletions or duplications of those genes.

 Such alterations leads to unequal contribution of one allele over the other, altering the copy number of a given allele.
-These variations in copy number indicated by the ratio of cancer cell copy number to normal cell copy number can provide information regarding teh structure and history of cancer.
-However, when DNA is extracted, there is a mix of cancer and normal cells and this information regarding absolute copy number per cancer cell is lost in dna extraction process.
+These variations in copy number indicated by the ratio of cancer cell copy number to normal cell copy number can provide information regarding the structure and history of cancer.
+However, when DNA is extracted, there is a mix of cancer and normal cells and this information regarding absolute copy number per cancer cell is lost in DNA extraction process.
 Hence it must be inferred.

 Inferring absolute copy number is difficult for `three reasons`_: